What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 The rising cost of social care is driven by two main factors: increasing demand for services and increasing costs of providing them.

 The number of people who need social care has risen over recent years, though this has not always been reflected in the number of people using care services.
-1.9 million people requested support from their council last year, an increase of 100,000 since 2015/16.
-This rate of increase has been driven by demographic trends.
+1.9 million people requested support from their council last year, an increase of more than 100,000 since 2015/16.
+This rate of increase has in part been driven by demographic trends.
 People are living longer with multiple or complex needs and therefore might require short or long-term social care.

 This trend is sent to continue.
 Forecasting from the Personal Social Services Research Unit (PSSRU) highlights the rate at which the number of older people will grow over the next two decades.